15 Beautiful Gardens in and Around Sydney

 10. The Palm Beach Bible Garden

-As the name suggests, the Bible Garden is a quiet Christian garden, overlooking the main beach of the Palm Beach peninsula.
+As its name suggests, the Bible Garden is a serene Christian garden with a stunning view overlooking the main beach of the Palm Beach peninsula.

 The Palm Beach Bible Garden